-Since I happened to be in the area it would’ve been rude not to.
+Since I happened to be in the area it would’ve been rude not to try it.
 First of all I want to say that parking is a nightmare.
 Almost every single road is residents only so if possible don’t drive there.

 Greenberry cafe is BUSY.
 Way busier than I thought it would be considering it was a weekday.
 We got there about 12 and were told we would have to wait for a table.
-There’s nowhere to wait really but luckily there’s a few shops around to mill around in if you ever find yourself in the same sitch.
+There’s nowhere to wait inside but luckily there’s a few shops around to mill around in down the road if you ever find yourself in the same sitch.

 The staff are really really nice.
 When we came back the matree de had remembered my name and gave us a really nice table.

-I did find it to be slightly cramped because the tables are very closely pushed together so if you have a lot of bags then you might want to think about it.
+I did find it to be slightly cramped because the tables are very closely pushed together, so if you have a lot of bags with you then you might want to think about it.
 To be fair though, the staff are so nice, I’m sure they would be able to help.

-They do however have somewhere to hang up your coats and seat cushion covers if you need them.
+They do however have somewhere to hang up your coats and seat cushion covers if you need them which I really liked.

 As you go in towards the back of the cafe, the floor is tiled with beautiful retro tiling that I couldn’t help taking a shoefie with.

 They have two separate menus so you can opt for lunch or brunch during the weekday.